ThiagoDonato/cse15l-lab-reports/Lab-Report-5.md

-# Scenario - Finding the car model with the highest price from a CSV file
+# Part 1: Scenario - Finding the car model with the highest price from a CSV file

 The video shown in Quiz9 inspired this idea: https://www.youtube.com/watch?v=dogmDTc6so8
 This video is of Dev Gulati showing how to extract and apply commands to a genomics dataset.
 The commands I came up with are similar to the ones he use.